-OK, now have your helper lightly tap the TP sensor with the butt of a screw-driver's handle (or something similar).
+Have your helper lightly tap the TP sensor with the butt of a screw-driver's handle (or something similar).

 Repeat this (tapping the throttle position sensor) several times to make sure of your results.

-CASE 2: If the multimeter DID NOT register a smooth increase or decrease in voltage.
-Then the throttle position sensor (TPS) is BAD on your GM car or pick up or SUV.
+CASE 2: The multimeter DID NOT register a smooth increase or decrease in voltage.
+Then the throttle position sensor (TPS) is bad on your GM car or pick up or SUV.